Finding The Best Dog Nutritional Supplements For Overall Health

 According to the Whole Dog Journal, there are three primary reasons why a supplement would be valuable for your dog.
 First, a supplement would be necessary if the dog is showing a deficiency in a particular nutrient.
-The deficiency may be physically apparent in the dog’s skin and coat or on their daily energy levels.
+The deficiency may be physically apparent in the dog’s skin and coat or in their daily energy levels.
 As mentioned earlier, a deficiency can be discovered with a simple blood test.
-Often, once a dog receives the ideal dose of the missing nutrients through a supplement their well-being improves.
+Often, once a dog receives the ideal dose of the missing nutrients through a supplement, their well-being improves.

 The third reason supplements are used is for preventative and therapeutic measures.
 Supplements can be used to delay the onset of disease or reduce joint mobility as the dog ages.
 In other cases, supplements can be used to boost the immune system if the dog experiences seasonal allergies.

 If you and your vet decide that a multivitamin supplement is the right choice for your dog, then you’ll want to find a very high-quality product.
 Like dog food, not all brands are made to the same standards.
 While the FDA does oversee animal supplements, brands only need to meet the bare minimum.

 There are a few brands we have personally tested and have seen great results with our dogs.

 - Natural Dog Company Multivitamin Supplement – $24.95

 - Front of the Pack The One All-in-One Daily Dog Supplement – $34.37

 If you want to research other brands, PetMD put together some great tips when searching for the best supplements: